datasailors/depend-on-docker/README.md

     curl -L http://bit.ly/dodockerw > create.bat
     create.bat "%cd%"

+If you are behind an Internet proxy, set environment variables http_proxyHost and http_proxyPort prior to running the create script.
+Example: set http_proxyHost=<proxy_host>

 # Customize your depend-on-docker project
 Your depend-on-docker project is created with default settings that work out of the box and creates a Docker image called "myapp".
 There are several settings that you can customize to make this project fit your needs.